-More than half of Gavi vaccine suppliers are based in emerging markets.
-The increased competition is driving down the price of vaccines
+More than half of Gavi vaccine suppliers are based in emerging markets

-Gavi aims to make vaccines more affordable for low-income countries by expanding the range of suppliers to include developing country manufacturers.
-As such, the Vaccine Alliance has assigned a seat on its Board to a representative of the Developing Countries Vaccine Manufacturing Network (DCVMN), a voluntary alliance of 27 state-owned and private companies from 14 countries.
+The Vaccine Alliance has assigned a seat on its Board to a representative of the Developing Countries Vaccine Manufacturing Network (DCVMN), a voluntary alliance of 44 companies from 16 developing countries.

 DCVMN's goals are closely aligned to those of Gavi and include:

-- providing a consistent, sustainable supply of quality vaccines and related technologies at affordable prices, particularly those needed by developing countries;
+- to provide a consistent and sustainable supply of quality vaccines at an affordable price to developing countries;